mohan-1990/consensys-bootcamp-2020-fractional-water-allocation/README.md

 Project Strech:-
 -----------------------------------------------------

+1) Feature improvements to Fractional Water Allocation Protocol:-

+The current version retrieve only the latest reservoir water level, allocation proposals and allocation plans.
+I wish to imrpove the contract to retrieve the full history and display as an interactive histogram on the app interface.

+2) Surplus Water Trade Protocol Implementation:-

-The reference paper (https://www.sciencedirect.com/science/article/pii/S1474706507001222) talks about protocol to trade surplus water.
+The reference paper (https://www.sciencedirect.com/science/article/pii/S1474706507001222) also talks about protocol to trade surplus water.
 For example, one beneficiary wishes to trade water from their allocated capacity to some other beneficiary for a specified amount of time.
 I think ERC20 token is a possible candidate to implement this protocol.
 But due to limited time availability I wish to keep this idea for future implementation.